zermankarim/Mobile-chat-app/README.md

 # React Native Chat Application

-This project is a React Native chat application using Expo, Redux Toolkit, Firebase, and MongoDB.
+This project is a React Native chat application using Expo, Redux Toolkit, Node.js, and MongoDB, Express.js and other libraries.
 Follow the steps below to initialize, install, and run the project.

 ## Table of Contents